chessapig/chessapig.github.io/_posts/crafts/2024-01-05-hyperbolic-origami.md

 </div>
 <br>

-**Question: b**  Fold the hypar to its most extreme position, bringing its tips together.
+**Question: 2b**  Fold the hypar to its most extreme position, bringing its tips together.
 Are the paper faces flat?
 Are there any parts of the hypar where the paper looks particularly bent out of shape?
 What about in less extreme positions?

 <div class="card" >
     <h4 class="card-header">